m0rrism0rris/quake-guide/quake/quakespasm/macosx_guide.md

 If your greatest pleasure is configuring things, type *cvarlist* into the console

-Otherwise, go to [https://github.com/m0rrism0rris/misc/blob/main/quakespasm/config.cfg], right-click on the 'Raw' button, and click 'Save Link As'
+Otherwise, go to [https://github.com/m0rrism0rris/misc/blob/main/quakespasm/config.cfg], right-click on the *Raw* button, and click *Save Link As*

-Name it 'config.cfg' and place it in the id1 folder
+Name it *config.cfg* and place it in the id1 folder

 ## 4—Soundtrack (OPTIONAL BUT YOU REALLY REALLY SHOULD)